wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

     (5A) Any amount of any fees and expenses ordered to be paid by any party under subsection (5)(b) shall, if paid by the Crown, be a debt due to the Crown by that party and, in default of payment of the amount, payment thereof may be enforced, by order of a District Court or the High Court as the case may require, in the same manner as a judgment of that court.

-    (6) Any party to the proceedings, or the person in respect of whom the application is made, or any barrister or solicitor appointed under [section 65(3)][74] may tender evidence on any matter referred to in any such report.
+    (6) Any party to the proceedings, or the person in respect of whom the application is made, or any lawyer appointed under [section 65A][75] may tender evidence on any matter referred to in any such report.

     (7) The court may call the person making the report as a witness, either of its own motion or on the application of any party or the person in respect of whom the application is made.

-    Section 76(1): substituted, on 18 May 2009, by [section 5(1)][208] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).
+    Section 76(1): substituted, on 18 May 2009, by [section 5(1)][213] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).

-    Section 76(2): amended, on 18 May 2009, by [section 5(2)][208] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).
+    Section 76(2): amended, on 18 May 2009, by [section 5(2)][213] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).

+    Section 76(3)(a): amended, on 31 March 2014, by [section 6(1)][214] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

+    Section 76(3)(b): amended, on 31 March 2014, by [section 6(1)][214] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

+    Section 76(3)(b): amended, on 31 March 2014, by [section 6(2)][214] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

+    Section 76(4): amended, on 31 March 2014, by [section 6(1)][214] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

     Section 76(5): substituted, on 1 July 1994, by section 8 of the Protection of Personal and Property Rights Amendment Act 1994 (1994 No 54).

-    Section 76(5)(b): substituted, on 3 June 1998, by [section 3][209] of the Protection of Personal and Property Rights Amendment Act 1998 (1998 No 58).
+    Section 76(5)(b): substituted, on 3 June 1998, by [section 3][215] of the Protection of Personal and Property Rights Amendment Act 1998 (1998 No 58).

     Section 76(5A): inserted, on 1 July 1994, by section 8 of the Protection of Personal and Property Rights Amendment Act 1994 (1994 No 54).

+    Section 76(6): amended, on 31 March 2014, by [section 6(1)][214] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

+    Section 76(6): amended, on 31 March 2014, by [section 6(3)][214] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

 ##### 77 Evidence

-*   In any proceedings under this Act, whether by way of hearing in the first instance or by way of appeal or otherwise, a court may receive any evidence that it thinks fit, whether it is otherwise admissible in a court of law or not.
+*   \[Repealed\]

+    Section 77: repealed, on 31 March 2014, by [section 17A(i)][216] of the Family Courts Act 1980 (1980 No 161).

 ##### 78 Power of court to call witnesses

-*   (1) Without limiting anything in [section 77][88], in respect of any application for the exercise of the court's jurisdiction under this Act, a court may, of its own motion, call as a witness any person whose evidence may in its opinion be of assistance to the court.
+*   (1) Without limiting anything in [section 77][90], in respect of any application for the exercise of the court's jurisdiction under this Act, a court may, of its own motion, call as a witness any person whose evidence may in its opinion be of assistance to the court.

     (2) A witness called by a court under this section shall have the same privilege to refuse to answer any question as the witness would have if the witness had been called by a party to the proceedings.

-    (3) A witness called by a court under this section may be examined and re-examined by the court, or by any barrister or solicitor assisting the court, and may be cross-examined by or on behalf of any party to the proceedings or the person in respect of whom the application is made.
+    (3) A witness called by a court under this section may be examined and re-examined by the court and may be cross-examined by or on behalf of any party to the proceedings or the person in respect of whom the application is made.

-    (4) [Sections 159][207] and [161 to 165][210] of the Criminal Procedure Act 2011, so far as they are applicable and with the necessary modifications, shall apply with respect to every person called as a witness by the court under this section as if that person had been called by a party to the proceedings.
+    (4) [Sections 159][212] and [161 to 165][217] of the Criminal Procedure Act 2011, so far as they are applicable and with the necessary modifications, shall apply with respect to every person called as a witness by the court under this section as if that person had been called by a party to the proceedings.

     (5) The expenses of any witness called by a court under this section shall be paid in the first instance, in accordance with the prescribed scale of witnesses' expenses, out of public money appropriated by Parliament for the purpose.

+    Section 78(3): amended, on 31 March 2014, by [section 7][218] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

-    Section 78(4): amended, on 1 July 2013, by [section 413][192] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 78(4): amended, on 1 July 2013, by [section 413][194] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 78(5): amended, on 1 July 1989, by [section 86(1)][211] of the Public Finance Act 1989 (1989 No 44).
+    Section 78(5): amended, on 1 July 1989, by [section 86(1)][219] of the Public Finance Act 1989 (1989 No 44).

 ##### 79 Attendance at hearings